UIC-Liu-Lab/DGA/README.md

 * `--pt_task`: The id for the post-train task. e.g. `--pt_task 3` means using the model after continually post-trained on the four datasets.
 * `ft_task`: The id for the fine-tuning task. e.g. `--ft_task 0` means doing fine-tuning on the first dataset.
 * `--idrandom`: choose the task sequence.
-See `./sequence` for more details.
+See `sequence_10` for more details.
   * You can post-train DGA using other task sequences by modifying this argument.
 * `--pt_seed`: the seed used for post-training, used to find the right checkpoint dir of post-trained models.
 * `--unfreeze_lm`: whether to unfreeze the backbone (Roberta) when fine-tuning.

 ## Bugs or questions?
-If you have any questions related to the code or the paper, feel free to email [Zixuan](`zke4@uic.edu`), [Yijia](shaoyj.pku.edu.cn), and [Haowei](`linhaowei@pku.edu.cn`), and .
+If you have any questions related to the code or the paper, feel free to email [Zixuan](`zke4@uic.edu`), [Yijia](shaoyj.pku.edu.cn), and [Haowei](`linhaowei@pku.edu.cn`).
 If you encounter any problems when using the code, or want to report a bug, you can open an issue.
 Please try to specify the problem with details so we can help you better and quicker!

 ## Acknowledgement
 This codebase is adapted from [CPT](https://github.com/UIC-Liu-Lab/CPT) and [PyContinual](https://github.com/ZixuanKe/PyContinual).